DevExpress/dotnet-eud/README.md

    - create a [custom DocFX template](https://dotnet.github.io/docfx/tutorial/howto_create_custom_template.html).

    > You should update the *toc.yml* ([table-of-content](https://dotnet.github.io/docfx/tutorial/intro_toc.html)) files if you added or removed topics.
-1. Open a console window, change the current directory to the repository root folder and call the DocFX executable with the *build* and *docfx.json* parameters.
-Specify a path to *docfx.json* in the _dotnet-eud_ downloaded reporisoty.
+1. Open a console window, change the current directory to the repository root folder and call the DocFX executable with the following parameters: *build* and the path to *docfx.json* in the downloaded _dotnet-eud_ repository.
 DocFX will place the generated documentation content into the *\_site* folder.
 Add the `--serve` switch to preview the generated website at http://localhost:8080 once the build process is complete.
     ```
     docfx.exe build ../dotnet-eud/docfx.json --serve
     ```